-If you have decided to travel by car or if you are planning to rent one, it is good to know how to get around Bologna by car, some information could be really useful!
+If you have decided to travel by vehicle or if you are planning to rent a car in Bologna, it is good to know how to get around Bologna by car, some information could be really useful!

 How does ZTL works?